2012–2013 Ecuador–United Kingdom diplomatic crisis

-The diplomatic crisis between Ecuador and the United Kingdom in 2012 refers to the crisis that occurred when the Ecuadorian government clashed with its counterpart in the United Kingdom over the protection provided by Ecuador to the creator of the WikiLeaks website Julian Assange, at its embassy in the United Kingdom, when he was under house arrest in London awaiting extradition to Sweden, where the prosecution wanted to question him in relation to four charges of sexual assault.
+A diplomatic crisis began on 15 August 2012, when the Ecuadorian government granted asylum to Julian Assange, creator of Wikileaks, at its embassy in the United Kingdom.
+Assange was under house arrest awaiting extradition to Sweden, who wanted to question him in relation to four charges of sexual assault.

-On 19 June, Assange requested asylum in Ecuador, and his request was granted almost two months later on 16 August.
+Prior, Assange requested asylum from Ecuador on 19 June, and his request was granted almost two months later on 15 August.
 This measure was described as "negative" by British Foreign Secretary William Hague, who stated that Assange would be arrested when he left the facilities and added that diplomatic asylum was not applicable in his country.

 The Ecuadorian government justified its decision by arguing that Assange's human rights could be violated in a hypothetical extradition from Sweden to the United States.
 However, the United Kingdom responded, arguing that it was "its duty" to bring to justice those wanted for such an extradition.

-For its part, the US Federal Government, through one of its spokespeople, Victoria Nuland, said that the justice system in that country has no requirements for Assange.
-Sweden (the country that requires Assange) expressed its disagreement with the measure and called the Ecuadorian ambassador in that country for consultations.
-On the other hand, the governments of Venezuela, Uruguay and Argentina supported the decision of the Ecuadorian Government.
+United States government spokesperson Victoria Nuland said that the US justice system has no requirements for Assange.
+Sweden, who requested extradition, expressed its disagreement and called its Ecuadorian ambassador consultations.
+The governments of Venezuela, Uruguay and Argentina supported Ecuador.

 That same day, the Organization of American States (OAS) agreed to meet to discuss the crisis.
-On 18 August, Kristinn Hrafnsson from WikiLeaks, said in a telephone conversation that Assange would speak from the embassy on August 19 about his situation and the crisis, but that he could not give further details "for security reasons".
+On 18 August, Kristinn Hrafnsson from WikiLeaks said in a telephone conversation that Assange would speak from the embassy on 19 August about his situation, but that he could not give further details "for security reasons".